-What We Provide in Our Alcohol Rehab and Drug Rehab Treatment Programs
+What We Provide in Our Inpatient Alcohol Rehab and Drug Rehab Treatment Programs

-How Our Recovery Center is Beneficial for Addiction Treatment & Mental Health
+How Our Inpatient Rehab Centers are Beneficial for Addiction Treatment & Mental Health

 We use a range of treatment options to treat both addiction and mental health issues.
 Mental health treatment is at the center of our approach.
 We believe there is often a strong link between mental health problems and addiction, which is why we’ll often take a dual diagnosis approach to addiction treatment.